 Frantic ringing around and badgering saw UK cycling put her name forward as an independent rider, tickets were bought and so began a few weeks of real tension, I think Plato called it an “Oh fuck” moment.

 I knew two things could happen, either her dreams would be shattered and she would realize that she had been fooling herself all along - or she would prove to be a contender.
-From the moment she bought the tickets for both of us to go to Spain, I knew the chances of the later where as slim as me soloing Everest without oxygen.
-I began working through what I would say, how I would try and make her feel better, when she would reach the finish line last, her eyes full of tears, trying to hide her utter disappointment.
+From the moment she bought the tickets for both of us to go to Spain, I knew the chances of the latter were as slim as me soloing Everest without oxygen.
+I began working through what I would say, how I would try and make her feel better when she would reach the finish line last, her eyes full of tears, trying to hide her utter disappointment.

 I knew it was the type of blow you never get over.

 I won’t bore you with the details of the race, or how amateurish we looked just turning up (most teams were huge, with mechanics, masseurs, dietitians), but the lowlight was - having no turbo to warm up on - I ended up squatting down with Karen’s front wheel braced against my thighs as the seconds ticked down to her start.
 Everything was against her doing well.
 Everything but who she was, what she had done, and how stubbornly she’d held onto her dream.
 My best analogy, as I watched her line up with a fearsome pack of woman, was it was as if she had held onto the string on a balloon, and now she was so high the fall would be unimaginable.

 I said I’d keep this short - but guess I failed.
 Anyway, Karen held on tight to that balloon and floated down with two bronze medals.
 Her dream is still alive, and I think the world is a better place because of that.
 She inspires me - and even though I know she’ll be mortified that I wrote this - I think she can inspire others.